 - Grate the pressed tofu on the largest holes of a box grater or crumble it using your hands.

-- Combine ingrediemts: Add the walnut crumbles, grated tofu, nutritional yeast, oregano, smoked paprika, garlic powder, onion powder, cumin, chili powder, cayenne, tamari, tomato paste, 1 tablespoon olive oil, and the maple syrup to a large bowl.
-Use your hands to mix the ingredients together until fully incorporated.
+- Combine ingredients: Add the walnut crumbles, grated tofu, nutritional yeast, oregano, smoked paprika, garlic powder, onion powder, cumin, chili powder, cayenne, tamari, tomato paste, 1 tablespoon olive oil (if using), and the maple syrup to a large bowl.
+Use your hands to mix the ingredients until fully incorporated.

-- Cook: Heat the remaining 1 tablespoon olive oil in a large nonstick skillet over medium-high heat.
+- Cook: Heat 1 tablespoon vegetable broth or olive oil in a large nonstick skillet over medium-high heat.
 Add the onion and cook for about 3 minutes, or until translucent.
 Add the garlic and cook for 1 minute more.
-Add the vegan meat mixture and cook for 5 to 7 minutes, until the mixture just becomes dry, stirring frequently.
-Season with salt and pepper to taste.
+Add the vegan meat mixture and cook for 5 to 7 minutes, until the mixture becomes dry, stirring frequently.
+Season with more tamari, salt, and pepper to taste.

 Notes

-- Pulse the walnuts in a food processor enough times for large crumbles to form.
-Do not overdo it or the walnuts will turn into flour.
+- Pulse the walnuts in a food processor, or chop them using a sharp chef's knife, just enough times for large crumbles to form.
+Do not overdo it, or the walnuts will turn into flour.

 Nutrition